 Biography

 Makeda Duong is a visual artist living and working on Kaurna land.
-Since graduating from the South Australian School of Art in 2013 with a Bachelor of Visual Arts, she has participated in several group and two solo exhibitions, locally and interstate, undertaken a residency at Nexus Arts, and taken part in advisory work with Guildhouse.
-She has also participated in two mentorships, with local artists Sera Waters as part of a Helpmann Academy emerging artist mentorship, and with Cheryl Hutchens as part of the Nexus Arts Residency.
-Her work has been acquired by the Adelaide Migration Museum, and she was the winner of the 2020 Don Dunstan Foundation SALA Award, and the 2022 Gallery M Contemporary Art Prize.
-Her current practice attempts to unravel and represent aspects of her lived experience in relation to themes such as race, gender, and mental health.
+Since graduating from the South Australian School of Art in 2013, she has participated in local and interstate residencies, and has had three solo exhibitions, the most recent at Murray Bridge Regional Gallery.
+Her work has been exhibited in galleries across Australia, including the Jamfactory, Craft Design Canberra, Adelaide Contemporary Experimental, and Walkway Gallery.
+Her piece ‘Personal Responsibility’ has toured nationally as part of the Tamworth Textile Triennial.
+Her work has been acquired by the Adelaide Migration Museum, and she has been a finalist in the Nillumbik Art Prize, the Tatiara Art prize, and the winner of the 2022 Gallery M Contemporary Art Prize.
+She has recently received funding from Creative Australia for an upcoming group exhibition at Pari Gallery, Parramatta in early 2026.
+Her current practice attempts to unravel and represent aspects of her lived experience in relation to themes such as race, class, and mental illness.

 Artist Statement

 My practice is informed by the history of textiles in the western world, and how the materiality of the medium can be used to convey deeply personal experiences.
-I create artworks as antidotes to personal challenges within my life, in order to bring attention to these particular issues.
-Some of these challenges include mental illness, struggles with racial identity, belonging and the social friction that comes with it.
-I represent my lived experience in order to move beyond stereotypes and shallow misconceptions.
-If something bothers me or plagues me, I am driven to make work about it.
+I am interested in the social processes of stigmatisation and othering.
+Themes in the work include race, gender, class and mental illness.
+Many of my pieces are text based and feature quotes from real people, to record the lived experience of difference and how this manifests in social situations.
 While these works tend to be introspective, they aren't devoid of humour.
 They invite the viewer to examine their own social assumptions and biases, or possibly to commiserate in a shared experience.

 Artist Statement

 My practice is informed by the history of textiles in the western world, and how the materiality of the medium can be used to convey deeply personal experiences.
-I create artworks as antidotes to personal challenges within my life, in order to bring attention to these particular issues.
-Some of these challenges include mental illness, struggles with racial identity, belonging and the social friction that comes with it.
-I represent my lived experience in order to move beyond stereotypes and shallow misconceptions.
-If something bothers me or plagues me, I am driven to make work about it.
+I am interested in the social processes of stigmatisation and othering.
+Themes in the work include race, gender, class and mental illness.
+Many of my pieces are text based and feature quotes from real people, to record the lived experience of difference and how this manifests in social situations.
 While these works tend to be introspective, they aren't devoid of humour.
 They invite the viewer to examine their own social assumptions and biases, or possibly to commiserate in a shared experience.